How to Manually Import Updates into WSUS

 Prerequisites for importing Updates into WSUS

-When you want to import updates into WSUS, you must make sure the following conditions are met.
+When you want to import updates into WSUS, you must make sure the following prerequisites are met.

-- The WSUS Server must have the internet access to import the metadata from Microsoft to WSUS Console.
+- The WSUS Server must have the internet access to import the metadata from Microsoft to the WSUS Console.
+You don’t have to log in to the WSUS server to import the updates.
+You can install the WSUS admin console on your computer or other server.

 - The Internet Explorer will require an add-on called ‘Microsoft Update Catalog’ to find the updates from the Microsoft site.
 Normally, a prompt appears requesting users to this add-on and if installed, there shouldn’t be any issues.

-We will now go through the steps to import updates into WSUS.
-As an example, we will look at importing the update KB4554364 into WSUS.
+We will now go through the steps to import updates into WSUS from the Microsoft Update Catalog.
+As an example, we will import the update KB4554364 into WSUS.
 This update is applicable for computers running Windows 10 1903 and Windows 10 1909 OS.

-Launch the WSUS console, expand your server, and click Updates.
-In the right pane, under the Actions section, click Import Updates.
+Launch the WSUS console, expand your server, and select Updates.
+In the right pane, under the Actions section, select Import Updates.

 Clicking Import Updates opens the browser and takes you to the Microsoft Update Catalog site.
 If you can’t get to the Update Catalog site, check to see if it’s being blocked by a firewall.
 In the text box, type the update KB number, which is 4554364 in our case and click Search.

-You must pick the correct OS version because the 4554364 is applicable to Windows 10, Windows Server, etc. Click the Add button after reading the list of updates to determine which OS the update is appropriate for.
+You must pick the correct OS version because the 4554364 is applicable to Windows 10, Windows Server, etc. Most updates are applicable to more than one version of operating systems.
+Click the Add button next to the update that you wish to import.

 Note: While manually importing updates into WSUS, you might find the “Add” button missing in the Microsoft Update Catalog.
 Here is a solution to fix WSUS Update Catalog Add Button Missing.

 Clicking the Add button adds the update from the Microsoft Update Catalog to a basket.
-Click “View Basket.”
+Select “View Basket.”

 You can now monitor the import progress of the update.
-If the status shows “Waiting,” it means the import operation has begun.
+If the update import status shows “Waiting,” it means the import operation has begun.
+The time taken to import the update will vary and mostly depends on the size of the update and your connection speed.

-After a short while, the status is finally changed to Done.
+After a short while, we see the update is downloaded and the status is finally changed to Done.
 This means the update has been imported into WSUS.
 Click Close.

 Troubleshooting WSUS Import Updates Failed

-In some cases, while importing an update from update catalog, the download fails.
+Occasionally, when importing an update into WSUS from the Microsoft update catalog, the download fails.
 The update goes into the basket, however when you click on the Import button, the update goes to waiting and then shows as failed.

 You might come across a standard canned message that says something like: Your WSUS server might not be configured correctly.
 This problem can be resolved with a straightforward registry change.
 Launch the cmd prompt as an administrator and run the below command.